dorkamotorka/goby/README.md

 Namely, it generates:

-- `program.bpf.c`: Simple eBPF kernel program with an eBPF Tracepoint example.
+- `program.bpf.c`: File where you insert your eBPF kernel code.
-- `main.go`: Golang main program, to load and attach eBPF program.
+- `main.go`: Golang main program, to load and attach eBPF programs.
-- `vmlinux.h`: Using `bpftool` it generated a header file with kernel struct utilized inside the eBPF program.
+- `vmlinux.h`: Using `bpftool` it generates a header file utilized inside the eBPF Kernel program for interacting with various kernel structs.
 - `Makefile`: Wrapper around go command to initialize, generate, build and run eBPF program

 ## Inside your eBPF Golang project

-Check the corresponding files for comments, but initially an example of eBPF Tracepoint is set up.
+Check the corresponding files for comments.

 To run your project, first initialize your Golang project using:
 ```